-The Fiscalization of Social Policy: How Taxpayers Trumped Children in the Fight Against Child Poverty (under contract, Oxford University Press)
+The Fiscalization of Social Policy: How Taxpayers Trumped Children in the Fight Against Child Poverty (Oxford University Press)

-In 1970, a single mother with two children working fulltime at the federal minimum wage in the U.S. received no direct cash benefits from the federal government to help her raise her children.
-Today, after a period often characterized as one of intense austerity, that same mother would receive $7,572 in federal cash benefits.
-These benefits do not come from social assistance, family allowances, or other programs we traditionally see as part of the welfare state.
-Instead, she benefits from the earned income tax credit (EITC) and the child tax credit (CTC).
-Tax credits for low-income families, which were nonexistent fifty years ago, have come a major component of American social policy.
-In 2014, the combined value of the CTC and EITC amounted to $126.2 billion, dwarfing traditional welfare programs aimed at low-income families and making them the fourth and third single largest tax expenditures respectively.
+In 1970, a single mother with two children working full-time at the federal minimum wage in the US received no direct cash benefits from the federal government.
+Today, after a period of austerity, that same mother would receive $7,572 in federal cash benefits.
+This money does not come from social assistance, family allowances, or other programs we traditionally see as part of the welfare state.
+Instead, she benefits from the earned income tax credit (EITC) and the child tax credit (CTC)-tax credits for low-income families that have become a major component of American social policy.

 In The Fiscalization of Social Policy, Joshua McCabe challenges conventional wisdom on American exceptionalism, offering the first and only comparative analysis of the politics of tax credits.
 Drawing comparisons between similar developments in the UK and Canada, McCabe upends much of what we know about tax credits for low-income families.
 Rather than attributing these changes to anti-welfare attitudes, mobilization of conservative forces, shifts toward workfare, or racial antagonism, he argues that the growing use of tax credits for social policy was a strategic adaptation to austerity.
 While all three countries employ the same set of tax credits, child US poverty rates remain highest, as their tax credits paradoxically exclude the poorest families.